DPRM: A Plug-in Doob h transform-induced Token-Ordering Module for Discrete Diffusion Models: Experiment Details and Mechanism Controls

 \paragraph{DCM family.} For the single-cell experiment, the evaluator saves one CSV row per held-out cell and method.
 Each row contains token recovery, mean absolute error over discretized expression bins, and zero-expression accuracy, averaged over four stochastic decodes from the all-mask state.
 Since all methods use the same \(293\) validation cells, deltas in \Cref{tab:dcm_results} are computed by paired bootstrap over cell indices.
 This protocol measures reconstruction under train--test aligned masked decoding; it is not intended to reproduce the full distributional MMD or Wasserstein benchmark suite of \citet{bhattacharya2026discrete}.

-\paragraph{GenMol family.} For the GenMol V2 pilot, de novo metrics are bootstrapped over generated molecules, because samples are not paired across ordering methods.
-Fragment-constrained metrics are bootstrapped over the common stable fragment-task units after applying the same method-independent row filter to every checkpoint.
+\paragraph{GenMol family.} For the GenMol V2 comparison, de novo metrics are bootstrapped over generated molecules, because samples are not paired across ordering methods.
+Fragment-constrained metrics are bootstrapped over the common stable fragment-task units after applying the same method-independent row filter to every method.
 The fragment analysis is therefore an ordinary bootstrap over shared task units rather than a paired bootstrap over identical generated molecules.
-This is appropriate for the pilot because the generated molecules themselves are stochastic and method-specific, while the conditioning fragments and task definitions are shared.
+This is appropriate because the generated molecules themselves are stochastic and method-specific, while the conditioning fragments and task definitions are shared.

 \paragraph{SDPO family.} For SDPO, the evaluation unit is a generated DNA sequence.
 Each method generates \(640\) sequences from the same sampling budget, and the evaluator records HepG2 oracle score, ATAC success, high-expression k-mer Pearson correlation, reference log-likelihood, and their product-style total metric.
 Because generated sequences are stochastic and method-specific rather than paired, \Cref{tab:sdpo_dna_ordering_results} uses ordinary bootstrap intervals over generated samples within each method.
 As with GenMol, these intervals quantify sample-level variability for a fixed checkpoint and seed; they do not substitute for a multi-seed SDPO fine-tuning study.